benmvp/slides/md/2016-es6-developer-week.md

 - Arrow functions use what’s called “lexical scoping” for `this`
   - It's implicitly “inherited” from the enclosing scope, which in our case would be the class method
   - Essentially arrow functions work how you would expect it to
+- An arrow function is literally an arrow (fat arrow) between parameters and body

 /////